 These findings suggest that the pandemic legacy of an expanded ability to telecommute will play an important role in advancing gender inequality.
 Yet, there is a caveat.
 For the motherhood penalty to be reduced in the new normal, both mothers and fathers working from home would have to get their work done.
 In contrast, evidence from the pandemic suggests that combining working from home with caring for children imposes a bigger drag on mothers' compared to fathers' productivity.
 In the Netherlands, we find that among parents working from home during the crisis, mothers used a larger fraction of the work time to provide childcare at the same time, particularly so if they had school-age children.
 Other studies document that among academic researchers (where productivity can be measured using publications and new working papers) productivity declined more among women than among men during the pandemic, with the largest productivity declines among mothers of young children (Amano-Patiño et al. 2020; Ribarovska et al. 2021; Barber et al. 2021).
-Hence, increased work flexibility after the pandemic opens up the potential for reduced gender inequality, but the full potential for change is unlikely to be realized without shifts in additional factors, such as social norms, that also determine the division of labor between mothers and fathers.
+Hence, increased work flexibility after the pandemic opens up the potential for reduced gender inequality, but the full potential for change is unlikely to be realized without shifts in additional factors, such as social norms and workplace norms, that also determine the division of labor between mothers and fathers.
+Understanding the evolution and interplay of these factors shaping gender inequality in the post-pandemic labor market is an important challenge for future research on the legacy of the crisis.

 Our work contributes to the literature on the role of women's employment over the business cycle.
 Even though by now women account for the majority of the US workforce, for a long time most business cycle models have been unisex models that do not allow for gender differences.
 More recent studies argue that the role of women over the business cycle has substantially changed over time due to the rise in female labor force participation (Albanesi 2020; Fukui, Nakamura, and Steinsson 2019).
 The changed nature of business cycles also matters for policy.
 Bardóczy (2020) argues that the details of decision-making in the family are an important determinant of the transmission of macroeconomic shocks.
 Ellieroth (2019) analyzes the quantitative importance of family insurance over the business cycle using a joint-search model.
-Other contributions to the literature on women's employment and household decision-making within macroeconomics include Greenwood, Seshadri, and Yorukoglu (2005), Ortigueira and Siassi (2013), Doepke and Tertilt (2016), Mankart and Oikonomou (2017), Borella, De Nardi, and Yang (2018), Mennuni (2019), Olsson (2019), and Wang (2019).
-In addition, Albanesi and Sahin (2018) and Coskun and Dalgic (2020) note the impact that the gender breakdown of employment in various industries has on the contrasting cyclicality of male and female employment.
+Other contributions to the literature on women's employment and household decision-making within macroeconomics include Greenwood, Seshadri, and Yorukoglu (2005), Ortigueira and Siassi (2013), Doepke and Tertilt (2016), Mankart and Oikonomou (2017), Borella, De Nardi, and Yang (2018), Mennuni (2019), Olsson (2019), and Wang (2019).3 In addition, Albanesi and Şahin (2018) and Coskun and Dalgic (2020) note the impact that the gender breakdown of employment in various industries has on the contrasting cyclicality of male and female employment.
 This is an important factor in the pandemic recession, since the industries hit the most by the pandemic are not those most affected by regular recessions.
 Finally, our work is part of the emerging literature on the impact of the Covid-19 pandemic on gender inequality in the labor market, including contributions such as Alon et al. (2020a, 2020b) and Adams-Prassl et al. (2020b).
-Our contribution is related in particular to Albanesi and Kim (2021), who take a similar empirical approach but focus entirely on the United States, and the studies by Dang and Nguyen (2020), Galasso and Foucault (2020), and Leyva and Urrutia (2020), who also provide evidence across countries but without delving into detailed micro data.
+Our contribution is related in particular to Albanesi and Kim (2021), who take a similar empirical approach but focus entirely on the United States, and the studies by Dang and Nguyen (2020), Galasso and Foucault (2020), Leyva and Urrutia (2020), and Bluedorn et al. (2021) who also provide evidence across countries but without delving into detailed micro data.